p32nicky/TikTokClone/README.md

 # A TikTok Web Clone following the Tutorial here
 https://www.youtube.com/watch?v=IATOicvih5A
-I enjoy following along with these to help improve my coding skills Needs an ENV file for Astra DB.
-ASTRA_DV_ID, ASTRA_DV_REGION, ASTRA_DV_USERNAME, ASTRA_DV_KEYSPACE, ASTRA_DV_PASSWORD
+I enjoy following along with these to help improve my coding skills.
+Needs an ENV file for Astra DB.
+ASTRA_DV_ID, ASTRA_DV_REGION, ASTRA_DV_USERNAME, ASTRA_DV_KEYSPACE, ASTRA_DV_PASSWORD.

 # fill out the .env file
 Fill this out by signing up to DataStax and getting the information you need as per the .env.sample template.